Aspire Systems announces the Launch of DYOB, a Digital Banking Ecosystem for Ultra-Personalization

 DYOB, an ultra-personalized service for customers is being launched to offer banks a digital ecosystem that lets customers control their own banking experiences

-A CX revamp must explore the big picture of banking service workflow, hundreds of user scenarios, and the overall background to create an ideal customer journey map.
-"We are excited to launch DYOB since the right UX design can prevent valuable customers from suffering a negative experience and most importantly drive better decision making" says Srini Peyyalamitta, VP, Banking & Financial services, Aspire Systems.
+A CX revamp is implicated to explore the big picture of banking service workflow, hundreds of user scenarios, and the overall background to create an ideal customer journey map.
+“We are excited to launch DYOB since the right UX design can prevent valuable customers from suffering a negative experience and most importantly drive better decision making” says Srini Peyyalamitta, VP, Banking & Financial services, Aspire Systems.

 "DYOB is built with TemenosUXP and has been fostered from Aspire’s Temenos Innovation lab.
 The ecosystem is currently set to help banks provide digital savvy customers a unique banking experience.
 Banks can curate a personalized set of themes dialing in their brand guidelines.
 From composition to color to an explosion of patterns along with a wide range of fintech options available in a plug n play model, a Temenos powered Digital Banking customer will be able to consume a variety of features and design themes while they bank online.", Srini adds.